CamoSAM2: SAM2-oriented Prompt Auto-Refinement for Video Camouflaged Object Detection: Related Work

 \subsection{Video-based COD}

-For VCOD task, motion cues are essential for effective detection.
-Bidau~\textit{et al.} \cite{bideau2016s} introduced a method by approximating various motion models derived from dense optical flow.
+For the VCOD task, motion cues are essential for effective detection.
+Bidau~\textit{et al.}~\cite{bideau2016s} introduced a method by approximating various motion models derived from dense optical flow.
+Zhang~\textit{et al.}~\cite{zhang2017bayesian} proposed a camouflage modeling (CM) strategy by jointly modeling foreground and background representations, and fusing CM with discriminative (DM) in a Bayesian framework for camouflaged object detection.
 Lamdouar~\textit{et al.}~\cite{lamdouar2020betrayed} introduced a video registration and segmentation network for detecting camouflaged objects, leveraging optical flow and difference images as inputs.
 However, the reliance on imprecise optical flow can lead to cumulative errors in mask prediction.
 To address this issue, Cheng~\textit{et al.}~\cite{cheng2022implicit} developed a two-stage model that implicitly captures and utilizes motion information.
 Subsequently, to eliminate inaccuracies stemming from implicit motion modeling in SLT-Net~\cite{cheng2022implicit}, Hui~\textit{et al.}~\cite{hui2024implict-explicit} introduced a motion-induced consistency preserving approach between frames with a feature pyramid framework.
+Zhang~\textit{et al.}~\cite{zhang2025emip} introduced a novel explicit motion handling and interactive prompt framework named EMIP to simultaneously facilitate motion estimation and object segmentation.
 More recently, efforts have been directed toward adapting SAM for VCOD tasks.
 Hui~\textit{et al.}~\cite{hui2024endow} leveraged temporal and spatial relationships between frames to generate mask and bounding box prompts for interaction with SAM.
 Additionally, Meeran~\textit{et al.}~\cite{meeran2024sam} utilized the SAM image encoder as a feature extraction backbone and introduced a module to propagate the initial ground truth mask across subsequent frames.
 Compared to existing approaches, our method integrates both motion and appearance cues to autonomously generate and refine reliable prompts for SAM2, enabling optimized performance without the need for user-provided prompts.